 - You need deep DAX integration features and complex Power BI reports.

-In these cases, Copilot is a sensible extension of your existing stack.
+In these cases, Copilot is a sensible extension of your existing stack — the licensing cost is no longer a barrier since the F2 release.

 When oneAgent Is the Better Choice